operator-playground-io/etcd-operator/tutorials/etcd-operator-deployment-status.md

 ---
-title: etcd Operator Tutorial
+title: Operator Deployment Status Verification
-description: Check Operator Deployment Status
+description: How to check the configuration status of etcd Operator?
 ---

-### Check the etcd Operator creation status
+### Check the etcd Operator Configuration Status

-Execute the following command to check if the etcd Operator is running:
+- Execute the following command to check if the etcd Operator is up and running:

 ```execute
 kubectl get csv -n my-etcd | egrep -i "name|etcd"
 ```

-Sample output:
+You should see the below output.

 ```
 NAME                             DISPLAY                       VERSION       REPLACES                   PHASE